syl22-00/pocketsphinx.js/README.md

 ## 8.2 PocketSphinx

-PocketSphinx.js ships with PocketSphinx and Sphinxbase version 0.8 with a few modification and fixes.
-Also, the `model` folder of PocketSphinx (which contains large acoustic and language models) was not included.
+PocketSphinx.js ships with PocketSphinx and Sphinxbase as they appear in the trunk of the subversion tree, and we try to keep is regularly updated.
+There is no modification nor fixes.
+However, the `model` folder of PocketSphinx (which contains large acoustic and language models) was not included.

 # 9. License